-And the fact that it’s quite common—or knowing that bedroom troubles strike millions of men a year—doesn’t make you feel a bit better when your queen has commanded a performance, and you find you can’t deliver.
+And the fact that it’s quite common—or knowing that bedroom troubles strike millions of men a year—doesn’t make you feel a bit better when you have a command performance, and find you can’t deliver.

-The potential side effects of heavy-duty E.D. drugs… from stomach pains to vision changes… are enough to make you want to head for the couch and avoid the bedroom altogether.
+The potential side effects of heavy-duty E.D. drugs… from stomach pain to vision changes… are enough to make you want to head for the couch and avoid the bedroom altogether.

 Don’t.
-Let nature lend you a helping hand instead.
+Let nature lend you a hand instead.

 Be ready for love whenever the mood strikes

 This non-essential amino acid could really turn things around in the bedroom.
-L-citrulline is converted by your kidneys into L-arginine and nitric oxide, both of which are vital to heart and blood vessel health.
+Your kidneys convert L-citrulline into L-arginine and nitric oxide, both of which are vital to heart and blood vessel health.

-Foods high in vitamin B3 include fish, chicken, pork, liver, beef, peanuts, portabella mushrooms and sunflower seeds.
+Foods high in vitamin B3 include fish, chicken, pork, liver, beef, peanuts, and sunflower seeds.
 In addition, you can get an extra punch from a supplement.

 Vitamin B12 helps your body convert the food you eat into energy, while helping to produce red blood cells.
 In addition, this vital vitamin is essential for maintaining a healthy heart and cardiovascular system, as well as a healthy brain.